 (3) The Obligations may be sold at public or private sale at not less than par.

-(4) In case any of the Committee Members of the Housing Department whose signatures appear on any Obligations cease to be Committee Members before the delivery of such Obligations the signatures shall, nevertheless, be valid and sufficient for all purposes, the same as if the Committee Members had remained in office until delivery.
+(4) In case any of the Committee Members or employees of the Housing Department, members of the Tribal Council whose signatures appear on any Obligations cease to be Committee Members, employees of the Tribe, or Tribal Council members before the delivery of such Obligations the signatures shall, nevertheless, be valid and sufficient for all purposes, the same as if those persons had remained in office until delivery.

 E. Negotiability; Issuance To Aid in Financing Project

-Obligations of the Housing Department shall be fully negotiable.
-In any suit, action or proceeding involving the validity or enforceability of any Obligation of the Housing Department or the security thereof, any such Obligation reciting in substance that it has been issued by the Housing Department to aid in financing a Project pursuant to this Ordinance shall be conclusively deemed to have been issued for such purpose, and the Project for which such Obligation is issued shall be conclusively deemed to have been planned, located and carried out in accordance with the purposes and provisions of this Ordinance.
+Obligations of the Tribe pursuant to this Ordiance shall be fully negotiable.
+In any suit, action or proceeding involving the validity or enforceability of any Obligation of the Tribe or the security thereof, any such Obligation reciting in substance that it has been issued by the Tribe to aid in financing a Project pursuant to this Ordinance shall be conclusively deemed to have been issued for such purpose, and the Project for which such Obligation is issued shall be conclusively deemed to have been planned, located and carried out in accordance with the purposes and provisions of this Ordinance.

 F. Specific Authorities

-In connection with the issuance of Obligations or incurring of Obligations associated with rental properties and to secure the payment of such Obligations, the Housing Department, subject to the limitations in this Ordinance, may:
+In connection with the issuance of Obligations or incurring of Obligations associated with rental properties and to secure the payment of such Obligations, the Tribe, through the Housing Department, subject to the limitations in this Ordinance, may:

 (1) Pledge all or any part of its gross or net rents, fees or revenues to which its rights then exists or may thereafter come into existence.